 Side effects may include fatigue, nausea and hair loss.
 Long-term, whole-brain radiation is associated with cognitive decline.

 Stereotactic radiosurgery.
 With stereotactic radiosurgery (SRS), each beam of radiation isn't particularly powerful, but the point where all the beams meet — at the brain tumor — receives a very large dose of radiation to kill the tumor cells.
 SRS is typically done in one treatment, and doctors can treat multiple tumors in one session.
-In most cases you can go home the same day.

 Side effects may include nausea, headache, seizures, and dizziness or vertigo.
 The risk of long-term cognitive decline after SRS is thought to be less than that with whole-brain radiation.